 You can’t give lectures, sermons or any kind of performance on Bournemouth, Christchurch or Poole beaches.

 Ball games must be kept on the beach and not on the promenades.
 Please consider other people when playing games on the beach.

-You can’t beg or ask for money on the beach, either verbally or by handing out leaflets.
+You cannot beg, busk or ask for money on any part of the seafront, either verbally, by handing out leaflets or requesting donations.